 Answer this: do you believe that everything to know about behavior has been discovered, and is fully explained by the theory of operant conditioning?
 If you believe that, then you either think that a.) every behavior problem of every organism can be solved by operant conditioning; or b.) we’ve reached the limit of our learning and the degree to which behavior can be managed and controlled.
 I don’t believe either of these conclusions, and most likely, you don’t believe it, either.
 We all have that human relative, for example, which even the best psychologists can’t change regardless of how much we currently know about operant conditioning.
 We also run up against behavioral problems and training objectives for our dogs that aren’t completely addressed by operant conditioning, especially when we limit ourselves to using clickers.
 I believe that Operant conditioning theory has, for all practical purposes, reached its limitations.
 There are some folks who are so rigid, however, such little tin soldiers, that they can only see behavior from a reductionist viewpoint and entirely miss the intuitive Gestalt of animal learning which reveal the higher order systems in action.
 So, it makes them angry.
 Yet, anyone who is well educated in the topic of behavior knows that no new experiments are going to be made to greatly further our understanding of how behavior operates using this method.
 Behavior, not just learned behavior, cannot be completely explained by this theory.
-Which is why I say the theory is rigid and becoming obsolete.
+Which is why I say the theory is rigid and becoming obsolete, because people aren’t accepting what it can and can’t do.
 A grand synthesis of a number of other principles of behavior has to be proposed and tested.
 Emphasis needs to be placed on formulating this next level of understanding.
 My studies of behavior, and my practices of behavior modification, are focused upon that aim.
-I can tell you this: operant conditioning is becoming an obsolete theory… and that is a proven fact if you are willing to study real behavioral science.
+I can tell you this: operant conditioning has become an abused theory… and that is a proven fact if you are willing to study real behavioral science.
 It was at its peak in the 1950’s, and lost its credibility after more research by scientists… but, you won’t see that if all you do is read dog training books, which are also over 50 years out of date.

 There’s more to behavior than Operant Conditioning or Classical Conditioning.
 And there’s more to behavior than clicker training.
 I don’t “hate” operant conditioning as a theory.
 I’m saying that if you are basing your dog training solely on that theory, you are not going to be able to solve lots of behavioral problems, or training situations… and I consider you a novice who has no business teaching dog training classes to other people.
 You are not an expert.
 You are not ready to be a professional.
 You haven’t done your homework.

 NOTE: I love this article, because it is a Troll magnet.
 It is interesting to see the kind of nutballs that write me on this topic.
 I don’t generally don’t post each Troll’s remarks because it ends up promoting their Narcissistic Personality Disorder, which would better be addressed in a mental hospital, with padded rooms, soft music, and jello for a snack.
 If we can help them put away their little plastic toys for a while, maybe we can give them back after they are cured of their obsession.
-Seriously… you’d be surprised at the angry messages I get on this article… They keep missing the point of this article: there is more to learning than operant conditioning; in almost all situations you’ll deal with when training most dogs, there’s not a need to use clickers, and it should be a choice of the trainer, not a cult obsession; that there are limitations to using conditioned reinforcers of all types; that their theory is causing behavioral problems when strictly applied, and strict adherence to that method will fail so solve many behavioral problems.
+Seriously… you’d be surprised at the angry messages I get on this article… They keep missing the point of this article: there is more to learning than operant conditioning; in many situations you’ll deal with when training most dogs, there’s not a need to use clickers, and it should be a choice of the trainer, not a cult obsession; that there are limitations to using conditioned reinforcers of all types; that their theory is causing behavioral problems when not being fully applied, and strict adherence to that method will fail so solve many behavioral problems.
 Of course, associative learning is real, but the theory is now being questioned and revised and new approaches are being developed because life is not a Skinner Box.
 It’s obvious with the examples in this article that there are many situations where a clicker trainer will be helpless if they stick to their method.